-Logging communications in Schoolrunner is simple, but it’s also easy to see the communication history between students and their families overall.
-By putting this information in places that are easy to access, means everyone at your school stays informed and better able to build strong relationships with families.
+Logging communications in Schoolrunner is simple.
+But it’s also easy to see the communication history between students and their families overall.
+By putting this information in places that are easy to access, everyone at your school stays informed.
+Then you’ll be better able to build strong relationships with families.

 Learn more about Schoolrunner by visiting their website!

 Enter your email and the FormativeTech guide will arrive in your inbox :)

 I can't wait for you to join me on this EdTech journey!

 Best, Dr. Monica Burns - Founder of ClassTechTips.com

 When you click below I'll also add you to my list for periodic messages over the course of the year.